Search engine optimisation (SEO)

 Find out more about measure your search engine optimisation results.

-If your website doesn't organically rank well on search engines you can buy your way to the top with paid promotion on Google AdWords or Microsoft Advertising.
-You write your ad copy, choose your keywords and set a daily budget then your ad is ready to go.
+If your website doesn't rank well organically on search engines, you can buy your way to the top with paid promotion on Google AdWords or Microsoft Advertising.
+You write your ad copy, choose your keywords, and set a daily budget, and then your ad is ready to go.
 You can also target your ads to customers in certain cities or regions.

 See pay-per-click and paid search advertising.

 It is important to consider mobile in your SEO strategy.
-Google now labels websites that are optimised for mobile as 'mobile-friendly' within its mobile search results meaning that if yours is not, it can have a negative impact on your ranking on mobile search results and the click-through rate to your website.
+Google now labels websites that are optimised for mobile as 'mobile-friendly' within its mobile search results, meaning that if yours is not, it can negatively impact your ranking in mobile search results and the click-through rate to your website.
 Check if your site is mobile-friendly.